bright/new-www/content/our-areas/app-modernization-services.md

 title_case_study: the clients we have supported in the tech journey
 title_faqs: app modernization FAQs
 title_contact: are you struggling with app modernization?
-description_contact: Let's find solutions for your tech challenges!
+description_contact: Let's find solutions together.
 Fill out the form below and we'll get back to you within 1 business day.
 language: en
 blog_section: false
 blog_section_tags: